 To Sum Up

 The majority of funeral homes advise against prepayment in favor of preplanning.
-It's smart to think forward to your funeral and last wishes.
+It's smart to think ahead to your funeral and last wishes.
 However, you shouldn't feel obligated to sign a funeral home's complex package deal.
-Instead, discuss with loved ones your goals and then make a plan to fulfill them.
+Instead, discuss your goals with loved ones and then make a plan to fulfill them.